DeadmanXXXII/Clickjacking/ClickjackLabAndroid.md

 bash
 Copy code
 python3 -m http.server 8000
-Open your phone’s browser and navigate to http://0.0.0.0:8000/ to see the page.
+Open your phone’s browser and navigate to http://0.0.0.0:8000/ to view the page.
 It should display "How to make tea."

 Update CSS File: